DrSLDR/2048-automata/README.md

 * **Random Available Direction** Evaluates which directions allow movement into empty spaces, but does not evaluate possibility of merges.
 If there are no more empty spaces, all directions are allowed temporarily.
+* **Random Available Direction With Merge** Same algorithm as Random Available Direction, except now also calculates for the possibility of merges.
+This means it will (probably; not exhaustively tested) not attempt to move in a direction it cannot.

 More advanced Automata will be implemented later.